 The theatre has had a somewhat chequered existence, apart from staging plays, concerts, operas and other theatrical fare, the Manoel has also served as a cinema and even a doss house.

-After many decades of neglect in the 20th century, the building was eventually restored and reopened in 1960 as a theatre again.
+After many decades of neglect in the 20th century, the building was eventually restored and reopened in 1960 as a theatre.
 The very first performance at the rejuvenated Manoel was by the prestigious English ballet company The Ballet Rambert.

-Despite its age, the Manoel Theatre continues to be a living theatre, with a season running from October to May.
-Last year the Manoel Theatre launched the Children’s Theatre Programme.
+Despite its age, the Manoel Theatre continues to be a living theatre, with a season running between October and May.
+The Manoel Theatre has also launched the Children’s Theatre Programme.
 The theatre is no longer a place for the adults only, but an experience to be enjoyed by all ages!

 The Manoel Theatre

 is also the forerunner to promote local talent in all fields of the dramatic arts.
-Maltese opera singers participate and collaborate with foreign performers in the Opera Festival held every March at the Manoel.
-World-famous international ballet companies have held workshops to local dance schools.
-Local artists are commissioned to create productions to be performed at the theatre.
+Maltese opera singers participate and collaborate with foreign performers in the Opera Festival held every March.
+World-famous international ballet companies have held workshops to local dance schools whilst local artists are commissioned to create productions to be performed at the theatre.